These successful Corn Gardening Tips and Tricks will ensure a plump juicy crop of fresh corn!

 Starla said: “We grew corn in our back yard where we also had chickens.
 The corn grew like crazy.
 Not much rain that season, but the chicken poop was amazing fertilizer!!
 Once you cut it all down, don’t try to grow it in the same place again for a couple of seasons!!”

-Do YOU have any tips or tricks for growing corn??
+Do YOU have any Corn Gardening Tips or tricks??

 Leave a comment & share!